-High school students may earn a maximum of eight (8) credits to be applied toward graduation requirements by completing online courses offered through agencies approved by the board and the Iowa Department of Education, such as Iowa Learning Online (ILO).
+High school students may earn a maximum of eight (8) credits to be applied toward graduation requirements by completing online courses offered through the district or through agencies approved by the board and the Iowa Department of Education.
 Credit from an online course may be earned only in the following circumstances:

-- The course is not offered at the high school; - Although the course is offered at the high school, the student will not be able to take it due to an unavoidable scheduling conflict that would keep the student from meeting graduation requirements; - The course will serve as a supplement to extend homebound instruction; - The student has been given a long-term suspension from the regular school setting, but educational services are to be continued; or, - The principal, with agreement from the student's teachers and parents, determines the student requires a differentiated or accelerated learning environment.
+- The course is not offered at the high school; - Although the course is offered at the high school, the virtual educational setting will be more conducive to the student's individual learning needs; - Although the course is offered at the high school, the student will not be able to take it due to an unavoidable scheduling conflict that would keep the student from meeting graduation requirements; - The course will serve as a supplement to extend homebound instruction; - The student has been given a long-term suspension from the regular school setting, but educational services are to be continued; or, - The principal, with agreement from the student's teachers and parents, determines the student requires a differentiated or accelerated learning environment.